top of page

 The Hawaiian concept of Wao Lipo speaks of the deep forest, a place of towering trees, shadow, mist, and a profound connection to the otherworldly.
 It is a reminder that forests are living systems shaped by countless relationships across generations.
 What exists today is the result of what came before, and what we choose to do now shapes what follows.

-Founded by Joshua and Ka-wai Ola Hoaglan, KCFC was created from a shared belief that caring for the land and caring for one another are inseparable responsibilities.
+Founded by Ka-wai Ola and Joshua Hoaglan, KCFC was created from a shared belief that caring for the land and caring for one another are inseparable responsibilities.
 Through ecological observation, restoration, education, and community engagement, we seek to support the long-term health of Hawaiʻi's native cloud forest ecosystems while strengthening the human relationships that sustain meaningful stewardship.

 Our work is guided by curiosity, gratitude, and a commitment to thinking beyond our own lifetimes.
 We believe meaningful change often begins quietly: with a seed planted, a species documented, a conversation shared, a helping hand offered, or a single act of stewardship repeated over time.
 These actions accumulate, creating resilience that extends far beyond what any one person can accomplish alone.